Geography of Korea

 Korea comprises the Korean Peninsula (the mainland) and 3,960 nearby islands.
 The peninsula is located in Northeast Asia, between China and Japan.
-To the northwest, the Amnok River (Yalu River) separates Korea from China and to the northeast, the Duman River (Tumen River) separates Korea from China and Russia.
-The Yellow Sea lies to the west, the East China Sea and Korea Strait to the south, and the Korean East Sea to the east.
-Notable islands include Jeju Island (Jejudo), Ulleung Island (Ulleungdo), and the Liancourt Rocks.
+To the northwest, the Yalu River separates Korea from China and to the northeast, the Tumen River separates Korea from China and Russia.
+The Yellow Sea lies to the west, the East China Sea and Korea Strait to the south, and the Sea of Japan (East Sea) to the east.
+Notable islands include Jeju, Ulleung, and the Liancourt Rocks.